open-xml-templating/docxtemplater/readme.md

 ## Quickstart in the browser

-Installation:
+1. JS download : You can directly download built versions from github : https://github.com/open-xml-templating/docxtemplater-build/tree/master/build

-Thanks to pykiss, it's now possible to install docxtemplater with bower:
+2. Bower Thanks to pykiss, it's now possible to install docxtemplater with bower:
 This in an unofficial method to install docxtemplater in the browser

 ```bash
 bower install --save docxtemplater-pykiss
 ```

-The official method to install docxtemplater is the following
+3. Build it yourself

 ```bash
 git clone git@github.com:open-xml-templating/docxtemplater.git && cd docxtemplater